tseitz/sports-betting-foundry/README.md

 ## Description

 Play app for betting my family in football.
-Built with Sveltekit and Foundry toolkit
+Built with Sveltekit, Thales and Foundry toolkit

 ### Features